OpenDSA/OpenDSA/RST/en/Binary/Heaps.rst

     children.
 In this case, construction is complete.
 (2) :math:`R` has a value less than one or both of its children.

-In this case, :math:`R` should be exchanged with the child that has greater value.
+:math:`R` should be exchanged with the child that has greater value.
 The result will be a heap, except that :math:`R` might still be less than one or both of its (new) children.